muratk5n/thirdwave/en/README.md

 ---

 Euler is the name of the game.
-Riemann, compressible - key keywords.
+Riemann, compressible - key words.

 ---